cortexproject/cortex/docs/configuration/config-file-reference.md

 ### `purger_config`

-The `purger_config` configures the purger which takes care of delete requests
+The `purger_config` configures the purger which takes care of delete requests.

 ```yaml
 # Enable purger to allow deletion of series.
 Be aware that Delete series feature